lesaint/lesaint.github.io/content/articles/2024-03-18_emulate_crontab_mail_feature_with_a_script.md

     * [crontab man7 page](https://man7.org/linux/man-pages/man5/crontab.5.html)

-# Crontab MAILTO not working on Qnap systems
+# Crontab MAILTO not working on QNAP systems

-Unfortunately, on Qnap NAS systems (at least on mine with QTS 5.X), `Crontab` `MAILTO` is disabled, not implemented, or not working.
+Unfortunately, on QNAP NAS systems (at least on mine with QTS 5.X), `Crontab` `MAILTO` is disabled, not implemented, or not working.

 To work around this, one can write a Bash script that will mimic the behavior: call a command, and if anything is